eyefixcode/eyefixcode/README.md

 </h1>

 <!-- About me -->
 <h3 align="left">Data-Driven Public Health Innovator.
-My interests lie in harnessing data to drive positive impact in various domains.
-Experienced in crafting data visualization, data mining, and debugging solutions to inform decision-making. </h3>
+My interests lie in harnessing data to drive positive impact.
+Skilled in creating data visualization, data-mining, and implementing strategic solutions to support informed decision-making. </h3>
 <h3 align="left">Passionate about leveraging data to revolutionize public health, promote equity, and ignite research that benefits underserved populations.</h3>
 <p align="left">  </p>

 <!-- Background -->
-- 🔭 I’m currently working as an [Automation Engineer Consultant](https://www.linkedin.com/in/james-bryce-settles-99675013a/).
-I am also a MPH Candidate at the USC Keck School of Medicine pursuing a concentration in Biostastics and Epidemiology.
+- 🔭 Currently working as an **[Automation Engineer Consultant]**(https://www.linkedin.com/in/james-bryce-settles-99675013a/). <br> MPH Candidate at the USC Keck School of Medicine pursuing a concentration in Biostastics and Epidemiology.
 - 🌱 I’m currently learning **Javascript/Typescript, Tableau, React, NLP and ML algorithms**
-- 👯 I’m looking to collaborate on **Data Science, Public Health,** and **Automation**-related initiatives.
-Familiar working with standard statistical procedures and softwares to sustain business informatics. <br>Software stack includes **Python**, **R**, **SQL**, and **SPSS**.
-Accumulated **4+ years** experience spanning **Data Visualization** and **Automation** related tasks.
+- 👯 Always looking to collaborate on **Data Science, Public Health,** and **Automation**-related initiatives.
+Familiar working with standard statistical procedures and softwares to sustain business informatics. <br> Software stack includes: **Python**, **R**, **SQL**, and **SPSS**. <br> Accumulated **4+ years** experience spanning **Data Visualization** and **Automation** related tasks.
 Familiar with business intelligence tools such as MS Power Platform (PowerBI/PowerAutomate/Sharepoint), Metabase, and Looker.**
 - 🤝 I’m looking for help with discovering latest and greatest business-applications utilizing **AI**, **NLP**, and cutting-edge **Data Science Tools**.**

 - 👨‍💻 Some of my projects are available [HERE!](https://eyefixcode.github.io/)